MarkSpano/WeatherApp/README.md

 - there is a lot of repeated code for text fields that could have been put into a common style.
 This would also remove most of the hard-coded sizes and color values.
 - the app has a warning about publishing changes from a background thread.
 It works but that needs to be fixed.
-- there is absolutely no error checking on the serach function